gmac/graphql-breadth-exec/README.md

 ### Attribute caches

-Field resolvers may build resources that could be shared with other fields across their scope.
+Field resolvers may build resources that can be shared with other fields across their scope.
 It's easy to share this sort of data using `attributes`.
 Both execution fields [and their scopes](#execution-taxonomy) support setting attributes:

 ```ruby
 class MyFieldResolver < GraphQL::Breadth::FieldResolver